dedis/d-voting/docs/ballot_encoding.md

 the election has an attribute called "BallotSize" (multiple of 29) which is the size that all ballots should have before they're encrypted.
 Smaller ballots should therefore be padded in order to reach this size.
-To denote the end of the ballot and the start of the padding, we use the character '\\???'.
+To denote the end of the ballot and the start of the padding, we use an empty line (\n\n).
 For a ballot size of 116, our ballot from the previous example would then become:

 ```
 "select:0x3fb2:false,false,false,true,false\n" +

 "rank:0x19c7:0,1,2\n" +

-"text:0xcd13:"Noémien","Pierluca"\???" +
+"text:0xcd13:"Noémien","Pierluca"\n\n" +

 "olspoa1029ruxeqX129i0"
 ```